-SC465 Introduction to Horticulture and Plant Bioscience Grade Level: 10, 11, 12 Length/Credit: 1 semester - 1.0 credit
+SC465 Introduction to Horticulture and Plant Bioscience Grade Level: 10, 11, 12 Length/Credit: 1 semester - 1.0 credit native plants and plant products.

-This first course in the pathway focuses on the knowledge and skills required to research, develop, produce and market agricultural, horticultural, and native plants and plant products.
 Students will apply principles of plant physiology and anatomy, plant protection and health, reproductive biology in plants, plant nutrition and disorders to the management of soils and plants.
 Throughout the course, students will learn communication, leadership, and business management skills reflective of the industry.